sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 The first demo consists in creating graph objects such as Nodes and Edges, this is the purpose of the file [demo1-create-and-populate-nodes-and-edges.sql](./demo1-create-and-populate-nodes-and-edges.sql).
 Let's start with the Node table named **Nodes.Person**.
 A node table represents an entity in a Graph DB, every time a node is created, in addition to the user defined columns, the SQL Server Engine will create an implicit column named **$node_id** that uniquely identifies a given node in the database, it contains a combination of the **object_id** of the node and an internally bigint stored in an hidden column named **graph_id**.

-The following picture shows the CREATE statement with the new DDL extension **AS NODE**, this extension tells to the engine that we want to create an Node table.
+The following picture shows the CREATE statement with the new DDL extension **AS NODE**, this extension tells to the engine that we want to create a Node table.

 ![Picture 1](../../../../media/demos/sql-graph/Create%20a%20Node%20Table.png)